 Embryology Laboratory

-An embryology laboratory is our best attempt to simulate the conditions inside the female reproductive tract where life begins.
+An embryology laboratory is our best attempt to simulate the conditions where life begins in the female reproductive tract.
 Our embryology lab was designed from the collective research, knowledge, and experience that our team of experts has gleaned over the last 25+ years.
 The space is isolated from the outside world with tight seals, and the environment is pressurized, which allows strict control of temperature, humidity, and air purity.

-The in vitro fertilization journey begins in a procedure room adjacent to the IVF lab, where a woman’s eggs (oocytes) are removed from her ovaries with a thin ultrasound-guided needle while she is sedated.
-Women typically go home within 60 minutes of their oocyte retrieval procedure.
+The in vitro fertilization journey begins in a procedure room adjacent to the IVF lab, where eggs (oocytes) are removed from the patient’s ovaries with a thin ultrasound-guided needle while she is sedated.
+Patients typically go home within 60 minutes of their oocyte retrieval procedure.
 The harvested eggs are immediately transferred into a working incubator called an isolette.
-This allows our embryologist to identify the mature eggs under magnification and to prepare them for their introduction to sperm, a process called insemination.
-There are essentially two types of insemination.
+This allows our embryologist to identify the mature eggs under magnification and to prepare them for their introduction to sperm, a process called fertilization.
+There are essentially two types of fertilization.

 Conventional Insemination vs. Intracytoplasmic Sperm Injection